-I've noticed something interesting after the busy-ness of the past few days.
-Something I had noticed before, but simply brushed it off while it nagged at me that it could potentially be a problem.
-And now that I've noticed it time and again, I see that yes, it is indeed a problem.
+When I wasn't even looking for it, I've noticed I have a flaw, a chink in my armor, that presented itself after the hectic pace of my past few days.
+It's something I've noticed in the past, but simply brushed it off while it nagged at me.
+And now that it's come calling time and again, I see that yes, it is indeed a problem.

 So I thought I'd work it out here in front of all of you.

-I know this because today, my activity stopped.
-There was nothing happening to mask what needed to be tended to.
-I found myself looking straight into some decisions and pursuits that up until today could just remain in the background, safely tucked away, because I didn't have the time to address them.
+I know this because today, I ran out of activities.
+There was nothing left to mask what I had avoided but needed to be done.
+I found myself looking straight into decisions and pursuits that up until today had remained in the background, safely tucked away, because I didn't have the time to address them.
 They were out-to-sea, safely bobbing on the waves until I had the time to deal with them on shore.

 And I was far from ready.

-But now I have some decisions to make.
+So here I am with my now-unavoidable tasks, projects and decisions.
 Am I going to trust God and go with what I was certain not that long ago that He was showing me to do?
 Why does it all seem so shaky today when I felt so certain yesterday?

 God wants me grow.
 He wants me to succeed.
 He will allow those doubts to creep in so that I learn not to listen to them.
 It would be easier to do that - to listen to the doubting, condemning voices and let those weeds take over and throw in the towel.
 It's harder to press on and work through the uncertainty and come out on the other side.